ibm-cloud-architecture/refarch-jee/phases/phase1.md

 ![Source report 1](/phases/phase1_images/source_report/Source1.png?raw=true)

 Now, **right-click** on _Sofwtare Analyzer_ and select **New**.
 Give a relevant and appropriate name to the new configuration and click on the **Rules** tab for this configuration.
-Select the **WebSphere Application Server Version Migration** option for the Rule Sets dropdown menu and click **Set...**
+Select the **WebSphere Application Server Version Migration** option for the _Rule Sets_ dropdown menu and click **Set...**

 ![Source report 19](/phases/phase1_images/source_report/Source19.png?raw=true)

-The _Rule set configuration_ panel shoul be displayed.
-This panel must be configured so that the appropriate set of rules  based on our migration requirements are applied during the software analysis of our code.
+The _Rule set configuration_ panel should be displayed.
+This panel must be configured so that the appropriate set of rules  based on our migration requirements are applied during the software analysis of our applications.

 ![Source report 20](/phases/phase1_images/source_report/Source20.png?raw=true)